-ZZ Plants (Zamioculcas zamiifolia) are the ultimate beginner houseplant, especially when it comes to lighting conditions.
+ZZ Plants (Zamioculcas zamiifolia) are the ultimate beginner houseplant, especially regarding lighting conditions.
+With due care and attention, ZZ plants can live for years.
 You can throw almost anything at this tough plant, from low light to direct sun, and it will adapt.
-But, that doesn’t necessarily mean it will be happy there.
+But that doesn’t necessarily mean it will be happy there.

 Native to the forests and grasslands of East Africa, these plants thrive in specific lighting conditions that spur growth and maintain their glossy foliage.
-We’ll cover absolutely everything you need to know to make your ZZ Plant as happy as it can be.
+We’ll cover absolutely everything you need to know to make your ZZ Plant as happy as possible.

 - How Much Light Do ZZ Plants Need? – The Essentials

 - Typical Light Conditions ZZ Plants Receive in Their Native Habitats

 - Signs Your ZZ Plant Is Receiving Too Much Light

 - Signs Your ZZ Plant Isn’t Receiving Enough Light

 - The Best Light Exposure for ZZ Plants Grown Indoors

 - ZZ Plant Light Requirements FAQs:

 - Wrapping Up